marcopxt/NES-UFLA/README.md

 #### 1. Download R and RStudio

+ Use the following link to download R program and install it in your computer.
+It can be done for Windows, Linux and MAC systems.
+After the download and intallation of R, you can also download and install RStudio.
+RStudio is an IDE (integrated development environment).
+It basically makes your life easier

 - Download R (https://cran.r-project.org/)

-- Using the link above you can download the R program and install it in your computer.
-It can be done for Windows, Linux and MAC systems

 - Download RStudio (https://www.rstudio.com/products/rstudio/download/)

-- After the download and intallation of R, you can also download and install RStudio.
-RStudio is an IDE (integrated development environment).
-It basically makes your life easier

 **Tip: go to this link (https://www.youtube.com/watch?v=jpptwObI1ps) that they will explain you everything that you need to download and install both tools**